Prsenapati09/Amazon-clone/README.md

-this my first Amazon project using Html and CSS
+This my first Amazon project using Html and CSS